Theory & A National Assembly of Science and Learning

 Forum Theory suggests that Science and Learning are

 served by a National Assembly.
-Researchers can vote annually, while the National
+Researchers can vote annually, while a National

-Academy forms the Senate.
+Academy may form a Senate.
 The Assembly improves governance, the forum itself,

 and research integrity.

 Researchers in science and learning can simply